- Audit Cycle Synopsis

 Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve the University’s operations.
-It helps the University accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+It helps the University accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
 The mission of internal audit is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight.
-Internal Auditing supports the University’s ClemsonForward initiatives through its mission of institutional support by assisting with accountability, stewardship of resources, identifying opportunities for continuous improvement and reporting to the Board of Trustees (Board), University leaders, and the campus community.
+Internal Auditing supports the University’s ClemsonForward initiatives through its mission of institutional support by assisting with accountability, stewardship of resources, identifying opportunities for continuous improvement, and reporting to the Board of Trustees, University leaders, and the campus community.

 The Executive and Audit Committee was formed to assist the Board of Trustees in its oversight function.
 The Director of Internal Auditing reports functionally to the Executive and Audit Committee of the Board of Trustees and administratively to the Executive Vice President for Finance and Operations.
 This reporting relationship allows the Director to provide information directly to the Executive and Audit Committee regarding the strengths and risks of University processes and controls.

-The Office of Internal Auditing has no direct responsibility or authority over any of the activities or operations for which it performs services.
+The Office of Internal Auditing will have no direct responsibility or authority over any of the activities or operations for which it performs services.
 Internal Auditing’s services do not relieve University management of their assigned responsibilities.

 QUALITY ASSURANCE AND IMPROVEMENT PROGRAM

 Internal Auditing will maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.
-The program will include an evaluation of Internal Auditing’s conformance with the Definition of Internal Auditing and the Standards and an evaluation of whether internal auditors apply the Code of Ethics.
-The program also assesses the efficiency and effectiveness of the internal audit activity and identifies opportunities for improvement.
+The program will include an evaluation of Internal Auditing’s conformance with the Standards and an evaluation of whether internal auditors apply the IIA’s Code of Ethics.
+The program will also assess the efficiency and effectiveness of the internal audit activity and identify opportunities for improvement.

-The Audit Director will communicate to senior management and the Board on the internal audit activity’s quality assurance and improvement program, including results of ongoing internal assessments and external assessments conducted at least every five years by a qualified, independent assessor or assessment team from outside the University.
+The Audit Director will communicate to senior management and the Executive and Audit Committee on the internal audit activity’s quality assurance and improvement program, including results of ongoing and periodic internal assessments and external assessments conducted at least once every five years by a qualified, independent assessor or assessment team from outside the University.